Maplespe/ExplorerBlurMica/README.md

 From [Release](https://github.com/Maplespe/ExplorerBlurMica/releases)Page download the compiled program

-After decompression, run '`register.cmd' as an administrator
+After decompression, run '`register.cmd`' as an administrator

 You can also manually use CMD to register or uninstall
 > `regsvr32 (/u) "you path/ExplorerBgTool.dll"`